Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 (10 rows)
 ~~~

-we can run command like below using skyband function:
+We can run command like below using skyband function:

 ~~~sql
 -- skyline query (k = 1)